-I am a senior lecturer in International Business.
-I completed my PhD in Management at King's College London (2014).
-I hold an MA in European Studies from the Catholic University of Leuven, Belgium (2001), a BA in Marketing and International Management from Avans School of International Studies, The Netherlands (2000) and a BA in Economics from the College of Management and Business Studies, Hungary (1999).
+I work at the London School of Economics and Political Science (LSE).
+I completed my PhD in Management at King's College London.
+I hold an MA in European Studies from the Catholic University of Leuven, Belgium, a BA in Marketing and International Management from Avans School of International Studies, The Netherlands and a BA in Economics from the College of Management and Business Studies, Hungary.

 In my research I investigate state-firm relations and corporate lobbying in the European Union from the perspective of comparative capitalism.
 My research interests include: corporate lobbying and public affairs management, multinational’s lobbying in different institutional contexts, the impacts of Brexit on firms, Europeanization and non-market strategies.